 Non-University of Arizona students, consultants, volunteers and visiting scholars who will be performing animal work as defined above at the University of Arizona must also comply with this policy.

 Every lab/department must appoint one individual that serves as the OSD.
 This individual, along with the Principal Investigator (PI), is responsible for occupational safety concerns for their research group/department (see Figure 1).
 IACUC protocol forms provide a space for PIs to indicate their OSD.
-Any protocol submitted without a specified OSD will not be routed for IACUC review.
-The PI may also serve as the OSD.
+Occupational Health must be notified of the name and contact information of the protocol OSD.
+Any protocol submitted without a specified OSD cannot receive IACUC aprroval.
+The PI can serve as the OSD.

 Risk is a statement of probability that harm, injury, or disease will occur in the occupational setting.
 The degree of risk can, and does, vary with an assortment of factors.